 The Master of Arts in linguistics emphasizes theory and research.
-They prepare students for academic and non-academic careers.
+It prepares students for academic and non-academic careers.

-The Department of Languages, Linguistics, Literatures, and Cultures has particular strengths in phonology, syntax, and language acquisition.
+The Linguistics program in the Department of Languages, Linguistics, Literatures, and Cultures has particular strengths in phonology, syntax, and language acquisition.

 The syntax curriculum includes the dual emphases of empirical and theoretical perspectives.
 It offers a variety of foundational courses that build analytic and argumentation skills, as well as specialized coursework on current issues in syntactic theory.
 The courses consist of intensive work in problem-solving.
 They combine the discovery and description of new linguistic data with the exploration of the implications of such facts in testing and constructing syntactic theories.